ArthurClemens/mod_yaml_import/README.md

         ...

 ## Installation

-See file INSTALL
+See file INSTALL.

 ## TODO

-* Better error reporting
+* Better error reporting (also in Test Run mode).
+* Support for translation strings.